trevorpogue/algebraic-nnhw/README.md

-This repository contains the source code for an ML acclerator system used as a basis for validating the systolic-array architectures proposed in the following journal publications and PhD Thesis:
+This repository contains the source code for an ML accelerator system used as a basis for validating the systolic-array architectures proposed in the following journal publications and PhD Thesis:

 https://ieeexplore.ieee.org/document/10323219